YoloSwagTeam/t2m/README.md

     virtualenv ve
     source ve/bin/activate

+    # if you run with an old version of python 2.7 (Ubuntu 14.04 for example)
+    # you'll need to run those, otherwise requests will break because it won't
+    # be able to correctly verify the host of the https issuer
+    # if you use python 3 you can ignore that
+    pip install pyopenssl ndg-httpsclient pyasn1

     pip install -r requirements.txt

 Then you need twitter API credentials.
 Following this tutorial https://python-twitter.readthedocs.io/en/latest/getting_started.html then create a `conf.yaml` file of this format: